hauke96/master-thesis/evaluation/README.md

 See the [README](./datasets/osm-based/README.md) for osm-based datasets.

-## Create an artificial pattern based datasets
+## Create an artificial pattern-based datasets

 See the general [README](./datasets/README.md) for datasets.